poojapooh11/poojapooh11/README.md

 - 👋 Hi, I’m @poojapooh11.
 - 👀 I’m interested in Datascience and CloudComputing.
 - 🌱 I’m currently an undergraduate Computer Science Engineering Student.
-- 📫 How to reach me on linkedIn(pooja poddutoori).
+- 📫 How to reach me: on linkedIn(pooja poddutoori).

 <!---
 poojapooh11/poojapooh11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.